2019 VOLUNTEER COMMITTEE DESCRIPTIONS

 Ticket Taking: 10 hrs/14+ years –Welcome audience, tear and scan tickets, attach wristbands, hand out program books.
 Help to maintain gate security.

 Volunteer Food (Kitchen Crew): 10 hrs/16+ years– Full service on-premise catering in a busy commercial kitchen right on site.
 We will be busy all weekend feeding the volunteers, staff, and performers.
 What are your skills?
 Are you Back of House?
 Front of House?
 Do you live to give great customer service?
 Master coffee brewer?
 If you think you’ve got what it takes, then this is the spot for you!
 Please provide a list of past related experiences in the comment area of the online application.
 Further communication with coordinator through emails.

 Working Waterfront: 8-10 hrs/18+ years – There are two teams needed for this committee.

-The “Waterfront Lifeguard” team consists of qualified lifeguards with current, valid Lifeguard certificates.
-The team provides waterfront safety in cooperation with members of the Beach Crew, but specifically for in-water rescue and care of WW visitors and participants or others who need assistance.
-Put “Working Waterfront” in the volunteer selection space, and specify “Waterfront Lifeguard” in the comment area.
+The “Waterfront Safety” team provides waterfront safety in cooperation with members of the Beach Crew.
+Put “Working Waterfront” in the volunteer selection space, and specify “Waterfront Safety” in the comment area.

-Zero Waste (formerly known as Litter Picking / Recycling): 10 hrs/12+ years, families with children welcome –As a part of the effort to move closer to the Festival’s ideal of Zero Waste, this committee will have four roles for the Festival:
+Zero Waste: 10 hrs/12+ years, families with children welcome –As a part of the effort to move closer to the Festival’s ideal of Zero Waste, this committee will have four roles for the Festival: